By Free Fusion Repair Team

 A simple way to compare repair with replacement is to look at the full downtime cost, not just the device price.
 Businesses should consider:

-• any MDM setup or device approval process;
+- any mobile device management setup or device approval process;

 This does not mean repair is always the better option.
 It means replacement should be judged properly.
 If one repair can return the same phone to working condition while keeping the existing setup in place, the total business cost may be lower than replacing the device and rebuilding access from scratch.